-In L. delicata in addition, we found a correlation at the between-individual level between the distance travelled and time to activity, so that more active individuals took in general shorter to be active after a simulated predatory attack (estimate + SE = -0.2 + 0.09, 95% CI = -0.37- -0.01).
-However, we did not find any correlation between running performance and anti-predator behaviour in neither of the two species (Table S4), indicating that individuals who ran slower on average did not also exhibit risk-adverse behaviours.
+In L. delicata, we found a correlation at the between-individual level between the distance travelled and time to activity.
+More active individuals were faster to become active after a simulated predatory attack (estimate + SE = -0.2 + 0.09, 95% CI = -0.37- -0.01).
+However, we did not find any correlation between running performance and anti-predator behaviour in either of the two species (Table S4), indicating that individuals who ran slower on average did not also exhibit risk-adverse behaviours.

+Table 2 – Posterior means and 95% credible intervals for the interaction between temperature (Temp) and maternal investment (Invest) along with the main effects of temperature and maternal investment on behavioural and performance traits for Lampropholis delicata and Lamprpholis guichenoti.
+Main effects are pooled posterior means over each level of second predictor variable.
+Estimates are from a Bayesian multivariate (multi-response) model not controlling for SVL.
+See Supplement for model with SVL controlled.
+Bold estimates are significant and italics indicated effects with less than a 10% chance of being observed.